Learning objective

 - Young people should experiment with sexual experiences.

-Sexual intercourse should only be with someone you love.
+- Sexual intercourse should only be with someone you love.

-- How do you think you developed your position/s [on this statement]?
+How do you think you developed your position/s [on this statement]?

-- If you asked your parents to do the same activity, where do you think they would position themselves?
+If you asked your parents to do the same activity, where do you think they would position themselves?

-- What differences do you think there might be if we did this with a group of same sex-attracted young people?
+What differences do you think there might be if we did this with a group of same sex-attracted young people?

-- What differences could strong beliefs have on how young people would position themselves?
+What differences could strong beliefs have on how young people would position themselves?

-Explain that we have many different kinds of relationships and many different kinds of love.
+We have many different kinds of relationships and many different kinds of love.
 There are many different ways to love somebody.
 People may feel love for members of their immediate or extended family, for close friends, and for their partners or spouse of the same or the other sex.
-The terms ‘true love’ or ‘real love’ often refer to an intimate partner bond that has moved beyond the ‘falling in love’ or infatuation stage.
+The terms ‘true love’ or ‘real love’ often refers to an intimate partner bond that has moved beyond the ‘falling in love’ or infatuation stage.
 Sorting out feelings of affection, romantic love, sexual desire, and ‘true love’ is often difficult and confusing.
 Everyone receives messages from their culture about what love is, whom we should (or should not) love, and how we should express (or not express) our love.

-Have students work in small groups to develop their own definitions of love, sexual desire and intimacy and whiteboard common findings.
+- Students work in small groups to develop their own definitions of love, sexual desire and intimacy and whiteboard common findings.
 For instance:

-Love: A deep feeling of affection, attachment for another person.
+- Love: A deep feeling of affection, attachment for another person.

-Sexual desire: A wish, longing or craving, especially for sexual activity.
+- Sexual desire: A wish, longing or craving, especially for sexual activity.

-Intimacy: The capacity to relate to another person in an emotionally open, equal, and caring way – feeling free to express your inner most feelings.
+- Intimacy: The capacity to relate to another person in an emotionally open, equal, and caring way – feeling free to express your inner most feelings.

 Relation-ship Qualities